The Seattle Times printed an article this week reporting that traffic deaths are up in cities where they have turned off red-light cameras.

 Non-camera violations operate differently.
 Since the citation is written directly to the driver, signing a declaration is not an option.
 Speed scales exist for non-camera violations, with fines being variable based on how far over the speed limit the driver is going.

-If you receive a traffic citation, camera or non-camera, consider contacting our experienced traffic attorneys.
+If you receive a traffic citation, camera or non-camera, consider contacting an experienced traffic attorney.
 Many people quickly choose to pay their tickets without understanding the numerous reasons to fight them.
 Some citations will impact your insurance rates while others will not.
 The best way to know how to proceed is to speak with a knowledgeable traffic attorney.
-Our traffic infraction defense team can advise you accordingly.
-If you choose to fight your ticket, our traffic attorneys have extensive experience and an excellent success rate.
-Our goals are to protect your record, your insurance rates, and your privilege to drive.
-Please contact us today for a Free Consultation.
+These can be significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.